 HP - Hire Purchase

-With a hire purchase agreement, you own the car outright at the end of the term.
-It's not necessarily an automatic process; some lenders may require a final fee, but this can be as little as £1.
+When you take out a hire purchase agreement, you'll own your car outright at the end of the term.
+It's not necessarily an automatic process; some lenders may require a final fee; but this can be as little as £1.
 Find out more about HP on our Hire Purchase information page.HP Car Finance

 PCH - Personal contract hire